-- In a separate small bowl, combine the milk, syrup and vanilla and stir.
-Start out with 3/4 cup milk and add a little more as needed.
+In a separate small bowl, combine the milk, syrup and vanilla and stir.
+Start out with 3/4 cup milk and add more as needed.
 You want a fairly thick, but smooth batter.
 This is what will produce thick, fluffy pancakes like in the pics.
 If your batter is too runny, it will produce thin pancakes.
 Slowly pour over the dry ingredients, whisking it in slowly until the batter is completely smooth.
-Whisk for a good minute or so to really make sure it's smooth and thickens up.
-Now, you must let the batter sit for 15 minutes before cooking.
-This will give time for the baking powder to react with the liquid and also soak up the starch.
-This will make all the difference in a fluffy pancake and how they cook up, so don't skip this step.
-Set your timer and come back.
-At this same time, heat up your pan.

-- After your pan is hot, spray with nonstick spray and slowly pour a 1/4 cup of batter on the pan, it should naturally form a round shape.
+Spray the pan with nonstick spray and pour a 1/4 cup of batter on the pan, it should naturally form a round shape.
 You should hear a sizzle, that's how you know it's hot enough.
 Let the pancakes cook about 3 minutes or more, looking for the top to have a dry look and the edges look dry and small bubbles forming.
-You can peak underneath to make sure they have that nice golden cooked bottom.
-Don't flip too early or the middles won't cook through.
 Flip over and cook the other side for just about a minute.
 If you find they are cooking too fast, just slightly turn down the heat.
-This batter will make 6 pancakes using 1/4 cup batter measurements.

 - Note: These are very tender upon just coming off the pan, so give them a few minutes before eating so they firm up.
 They firm up a lot more after they've sat several minutes.